A Beginner’s Guide to Sales Lead Management & How to Win At It

 Source: Sandro Pereira, dribble.com

-With your leads scored, you now move onto the fourth phase, which is lead distribution system.
+With your leads scored, you now move on to the fourth phase, which is the lead distribution system, also called lead routing.

-You can assign leads to your salespeople as you see fit: random, based on geography, company size, etc. The sales team will begin contacting the lead through phone or email, which is called lead nurturing.
+You can assign leads to your salespeople as you see fit: random, based on geography, company size, etc. The sales team and sales reps will begin contacting the lead through phone or email, which is called lead nurturing.
 We’ll discuss this in detail later.

-If you’re still unsure about your leads, you can execute a drip campaign.
-Most qualified leads, especially sales-qualified and marketing-qualified leads (SQLs and MQLs respectively) should react positively to a well-executed drip campaign.
+You can execute a drip campaign if you’re still unsure about your leads.
+Most qualified leads, especially sales-qualified and marketing-qualified leads (SQLs and MQLs, respectively) should react positively to a well-executed drip campaign.
+This is an important part of the sales funnel.

-The information and education the lead will receive via this campaign can push them in the direction of either buying from your company or ending the customer journey early.
+The information and education the lead will receive via this marketing campaign can push them toward either buying from your company or ending the customer journey early.

 Read also: Top 8 Product Manager Certifications: Let’s Do This